mehedi8552/Module-1/README.md

 # Module-1

 dear,
-in this Module given 4 problem solution.. check this and give your fidback thank you.
+this Module gives 4 problem solutions.. check this and give your feedback thank you.